Your first Query is FREE !

 2157 Doctors Online

 Ask your Cognitive Behavioral Therapy CBT queries to our experienced psychiatrists and receive instant medical advice and second opinion.

 Our medical panel consists of over 50+ highly skilled psychiatrists who specialized in Cognitive Behavioral Therapy CBT treatment.

---Someone from Ashburn, United States, 6 hours ago
+--Someone from Benin City, Nigeria, 11 hours ago

---Someone from San Jose, United States, 6 hours ago
+--Someone from San Francisco, United States, 14 hours ago

 Cognitive behavioral therapy is a type of psychotherapy, which helps mentally disturbed and ill patients change the way they think and behave through conversations between the patient and a trained psychiatrist.
 It is usually used to treat patients suffering from depression, anxiety, post-traumatic stress disorder (PTSD), substance abuse, addictions, eating disorders, and borderline personality disorder.
 It aims to deal with overwhelming problems in a more positive way by breaking them down into smaller and less complex parts.
 They help to change the negative part of your behavior thus improve the way you feel and lift your mood.
 It is also indicated along with medicines for people suffering from obsessive-compulsive disorder (OCD), panic disorders, sleep disturbances, and various phobias.
 It is the first line of treatment for most psychological disorders in children and adults.